 Continue Reading Guest Post: Deborah Halverson on Viewing Narrative Beats as “Revelatory” Beats in MG/YA Fiction »

 Eileen Robinson and I have been teaching about revision for several years now through our partnership, Kid’s Book Revisions.

 Until recently, we hadn’t taught about line-editing–it seemed too complicated, too messy, for a workshop approach–but we thinking we’ve figured out how to do it.
-I’d like to tell you why you should learn about line-editing,

 Continue Reading Guest Post: Harold Underdown on Line Editing »